-From the introductory discussion it can be argued that rodent models of diet-induced obesity may provide the best parallels of much human obesity (Archer a Mercer 2007).
+From the introductory discussion it can be argued that rodent models of diet-induced obesity may provide the best parallels of much human obesity (Archer and Mercer 2007).
 Several distinct experimental strategies have been adopted in the study of diet-induced obesity.
-These strategies have compared the effect of an obesogenic diet with control diet in a single strain of rodent, the response of two rodent strains (with differential susceptibility to diet-induced obesity) to an obesogenic diet (Madiehe et al., 2000) or the range of diet-induced obesity responses to an obesogenic diet within a single strain rodent.
-It has been shown that the outbred rodent model exemplifies an approach whereby individual animals within the population exhibit heterogenity in their response to dietary challenge in a manner analogous to human subjects (Levin et al., 1989; Lauterio et al., 1994).
+These strategies have compared the effect of an obesogenic diet with control diet in a single strain of rodent, the response of two rodent strains (with differential susceptibility to diet-induced obesity) to an obesogenic diet (Madiehe et al. 2000) or the range of diet-induced obesity responses to an obesogenic diet within a single strain rodent.
+It has been shown that the outbred rodent model exemplifies an approach whereby individual animals within the population exhibit heterogenity in their response to dietary challenge in a manner analogous to human subjects (Levin et al. 1989, Lauterio et al. 1994).

-The focus of most studies of diet-induced obesity to date has understandably been on adult rodents (Mercer and Archer, 2008).
-Very little work has been done on juvenile and early adult animals (Archer et al., 2004), despite the obvious benefits that could be derived from examination of the mechanisms underlying the development of obesity at an equivalent life stage to children and adolescents in the human population (Mercer and Archer, 2008).
+The focus of most studies of diet-induced obesity to date has understandably been on adult rodents (Mercer and Archer 2008).
+Very little work has been done on juvenile and early adult animals (Archer et al. 2004), despite the obvious benefits that could be derived from examination of the mechanisms underlying the development of obesity at an equivalent life stage to children and adolescents in the human population (Mercer and Archer 2008).

-The Ensure Plus diet was originally used by Levin et al. (1998; 1999; 2002).
-The ability of liquid high-energy diets to stimulate overconsumption in rodents more readily than a solid diet has been described previously (Sclafani et al., 1987; 1984; Ramirez, 1987).
-Levin et al. (1998; 2002) demonstrated that supplementing a solid high-energy diet with Ensure in Sprague-Dawley rats caused a sustained overconsumption of energy that resulted in increased body weight and obesity in adulthood.
-It has been shown that Ensure Plus induces obesity even in that proportion of the outbred population which is relatively resistant to obesity based on the pellet diet (Levin et al., 1999; Archer et al., 2006).
+The Ensure Plus diet was originally used by Levin and coworkers (1998, 1999, 2002).
+The ability of liquid high-energy diets to stimulate overconsumption in rodents more readily than a solid diet has been described previously (Sclafani and Xenakis 1984, Sclafani 1987, Ramirez 1987).
+Levin and coworkers (1998, 2002) demonstrated that supplementing a solid high-energy diet with Ensure in Sprague-Dawley rats caused a sustained overconsumption of energy that resulted in increased body weight and obesity in adulthood.
+It has been shown that Ensure Plus induces obesity even in that proportion of the outbred population which is relatively resistant to obesity based on the pellet diet (Levin 1999, Archer et al. 2006).
 In our study, Ensure Plus was used for the first time as a supplement to the standard diet in mice (outbred ICR strain).
-Similarly as for the Sprague-Dawley rats (Archer et al., 2007), Ensure was selected in preference to a carbohydrate solution to prevent further constraint on protein availability in pregnant dams and developing mice.
+Similarly as for the Sprague-Dawley rats (Archer et al. 2007), Ensure was selected in preference to a carbohydrate solution to prevent further constraint on protein availability in pregnant dams and developing mice.

-Results obtained in the current study show that a model based on high-energy overfeeding of dams during pregnancy and the lactation period can be used for production of obese mice in early sexual adulthood.
+Results obtained in the current study show that a model based on high-energy over-feeding of dams during pregnancy and the lactation period can be used for production of obese mice in early sexual adulthood.
 Supplementation of the maternal diet with Ensure Plus had no effect on general health status, body weight and body fat of dams.
 It positively affected their reproductive capabilities, as shown by the increased litter rate; however, this was accompanied with slightly increased mortality of pups.

 In other similar studies, maternal over-feeding was rarely restricted to pregnancy and the lactation period only.
 Dams of C57BL/6J mice or Wistar rats were usually fed a high fat- or high-energy diet 6 to 16 weeks before mating.
-Such a diet resulted in increased body weight or body weight and body fat of mothers at the day of mating (Jungheim et al., 2010; Franco et al., 2012; Samuelsson et al., 2008).
-Besides this, it had negative effects on several reproductive parameters: obese mothers had significantly more apoptotic ovarian follicles, smaller and fewer oocytes, smaller fetuses and smaller pups (Jungheim et al., 2010).
+Such a diet resulted in increased body weight or body weight and body fat of mothers at the day of mating (Samuelsson et al. 2008, Jungheim et al. 2010, Franco et al. 2012).
+Besides this, it had negative effects on several reproductive parameters: obese mothers had significantly more apoptotic ovarian follicles, smaller and fewer oocytes, smaller fetuses and smaller pups (Jungheim et al. 2010).